 Each to their own and so it should be.

-The reason I am passionate about helping people plan their travel, and yes I even include Daily Schedules (don’t freak out all you fly by the seat of your pants travellers!) is that it helps my clients strike a balance between over-planning and under-planning.
+The reason I am passionate about helping people plan their travel, and yes I even include Daily Schedules (don’t freak out all you fly by the seat of your pants travellers!) is that it helps to strike a balance between over-planning and under-planning.

-Here are the main reasons people over-plan an itinerary.
+Below are the main things people do wrong, including me, when planning an itinerary.

 A lot of people can only travel for a limited time once a year or even less.
 That means that most believe it will be the one and only time they will travel to a destination.

-Or they have saved for years for this once in a lifetime trip that they have been dreaming about forever and are yet to learn they can afford to travel more than they think.
+Or they have saved for years for this once in a lifetime trip that they have been dreaming about forever.

 So, they cram it all in.